 SNARE proteins on the surfaces of cells and cellular compartments called vesicles provide the energy necessary for those surfaces to fuse, much as two soap bubbles come together to form one larger bubble.
 That fusion is essential for the transport and secretion of a variety of materials, including hormones and neurotransmitters.
 By dissassembling SNARE complexes and recovering their components after fusion has taken place, NSF ensures cells maintain the resources they need to carry out membrane fusion.

 The new structures suggest that NSF may unwind SNARE complexes by gripping them tightly and exerting a strong torque to unwind their components, says Axel Brunger, an HHMI investigator who led the research at Stanford University.
 Brunger says this is the first time scientists have captured a detailed image of a disassembly machine as it prepares to pull apart its target.
-He and his colleagues, including Yifan Cheng, who is at the University of California, San Francisco (UCSF), and postdoctoral researchers Minglei Zhao at Stanford and Shenping Wu at UCSF, published their findings January 12, 2014, in the journal Nature.
+He and his colleagues, including Yifan Chengexternal link, opens in a new tab, who is at the University of California, San Francisco (UCSF), and postdoctoral researchers Minglei Zhao at Stanford and Shenping Wu at UCSF, published their findings January 12, 2014, in the journal Natureexternal link, opens in a new tab.

 During membrane fusion, SNARE proteins on the surface of each membrane zip together into a stable complex, creating a force that pulls the membranes together.
 “When this complex has done its job, it won’t come apart on its own.
 It needs an active process to disassemble it,” Brunger says.
 Membranes must fuse repeatedly inside cells, so rather than manufacturing new SNARE proteins for the next round, NSF steps in and salvages components of each SNARE complex so that they can be recycled.